JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 Example:
 `TC_plot_settings.xaxis_values = [1, 10, 100, 1000];` This would go along with the above example.
 Each tuning curve contains four conditions, each one played at 1, 10, 100, or 1000 Hz.

-### Axis labels
+### Tuning curve axis labels

-`TC_plot_settings.axis_labels` is a cell array much like the other axis_labels variables discussed above.
+`TC_plot_settings.axis_labels` is a cell array much like the other [axis labels](#axis-labels) variables discussed above.
 If you are creating tuning curves for more than one datatype, then you'll need a cell array element for each datatype.

 ### Tuning curve Subplot Figure titles

-`TC_plot_settings.subplot_figure_titles` works exactly like the timeseries equivalent discussed above.
+`TC_plot_settings.subplot_figure_titles` works exactly like the [timeseries equivalent](#subplot-figure-titles) discussed above.
 You should know how many total figures you expect to create for each datatype you're analyzing in order to provide the correct number of figure titles.

 ### Tuning curve figure names:

-`TC_plot_settings.figure_names` works exactly like the timeseries figure names.
+`TC_plot_settings.figure_names` works exactly like the [timeseries figure names](#figure-names).

 ### Tuning curve plot both directions